from pathlib import Path

 )

-# Initialize knowledge base
+# Initialize knowledge base (for local mode)

 self.kb: Optional[KnowledgeBaseManager] = None